RyanMullins/Geog461W.SP2014.Labs/Lab2/Handout/Lab2_Handout.md

 The last step in this is to upload it to a web server.
 In Lab 0 you should have activated your Penn State Personal Web Space.
 We will use this to host your map, all we need to do is move the file into position.

-Like would be a strong word, but I tend to make the most use of the web interface to the PASS system (the system of services that include your Personal Web Space), called the [PASS Explorer](https://explorer.pass.psu.edu).
+Like would be a strong word, but I tend to make the most use of the web interface to the PASS system (the system of services that include your Personal Web Space), called the [PASS Explorer](https://explorer.pass.psu.edu), rather than using the PASS system dives that are mapped to the Penn State and Geography Department computers when you log in.
 You log on to this service using your regular Penn State Access Account user name and password.
-Once you have logged in you are shown a list of directories (names in square brackets) and files in the center, and a series of tools and action to act upon these files and directories.
+Once you have logged in you are shown a list of directories (names in square brackets) and files in the center, and a series of tools and actions to act upon these files and directories.

 Double click on the directory that reads "[ www ]".
 This is the root directory for your web space and we will be storing the HTML files you create in here.
 At this point check to see if there is a file named something like "index.html".
-If there is delete it, this will make it so that when you hit the root directory from a web browser everything shows up like a file listing on your computer (e.g. Finder on OS X, Explorer on Windows, etc.).
+If there is delete it.
+This will make it so that when you hit the root directory from a web browser everything shows up like a file listing on your computer (e.g. Finder on OS X, Explorer on Windows, etc.).
 Now click on the "Upload" button on the left.
 Select browse from the pop-up that will appear, navigate to and select the file you've been working in, and upload it to your personal web space.

 Now open a new tab in your browser and navigate to your personal web space, it should be something like www.personal.psu.edu/abc1234.
 From here you should see a listing of files.
 Select the map you just uploaded.
 When the page loads it should look just like it did in Figure 3.2 at the end of Step 3.
-If it does, you are done with Part B. If it doesn't, you should either come see me during office hours or try the debugging suggestions found in Lab 0.
+If it does, you are done with Part B. If it doesn't, you should try the debugging suggestions found in Lab 0 or come see me during office hours.

 ## 3.3 Web page Customization

-Obviously, this page is pretty empty, you might even not like the design I have provided.
+Obviously, this page is pretty empty, you might not even like the design I have provided.
 If you want to add a bit more flair or change things around, you can easily do this by changing the CSS or adding a bit more content to the body.
 One thing to consider is making the map full screen.
-Mike Bostock has a simple example on how to make a map fullscreen, you can find it [here](http://bl.ocks.org/d3noob/7654694).
+Mike Bostock has a simple example on how to make a map full-screen, you can find it [here](http://bl.ocks.org/d3noob/7654694).
 Play around a bit and see what you can do.

 ## 3.4 Deliverables